IMJLA/Adsi/docs/en-US/Get-ADSIGroup.md

 Get-ADSIGroup -DirectoryPath 'WinNT://WORKGROUP/localhost' -GroupName Administrators
 ```

-Find the ADSI provider of the local computer
+Get members of the local Administrators group

 ### EXAMPLE 2
 ```
 Get-ADSIGroup -GroupName Administrators
 ```

-On a domain-joined computer, this will get the the domain's Administrators group
+On a domain-joined computer, this will get members of the domain's Administrators group
-On a workgroup computer, this will get the local Administrators group
+On a workgroup computer, this will get members of the local Administrators group

 ## PARAMETERS

 ### -DirectoryPath
-{{ Fill DirectoryPath Description }}
+Path to the directory object to retrieve
+Defaults to the root of the current domain

 ```yaml
 Type: String